Travel checklist: five practicalities to prepare before packing

 1. Travel insurance

-Always ensure you have a policy in place for the duration of the holiday – this needn’t be overly expensive, but do make sure it covers your individual circumstances.
+The first priority in your travel checklist should always be to ensure you have a policy in place for the duration of the holiday – this needn’t be overly expensive, but do make sure it covers your circumstances.
 Even if you consider the holiday to be ‘low risk’, this should not be left undone.
 All kinds of difficulties could arise, from illness to industrial action that could scupper your longed-for time away.
 Travel agents should be able to advise as to the level of cover you will require.

-It seems an obvious thing to check, but so many of us don’t, which can cause heartbreak and havoc at the airport or cruise terminal.
-Make sure your passport is in date and that you have arranged all necessary paperwork, including visas for the country you will be visiting.
-Again, travel agents will know which countries require visas and other paperwork prior to entry.
+It seems an obvious thing to do in a travel checklist, but so many of us don’t, which can cause heartbreak and havoc at the airport or cruise terminal.
+Make sure your passport is up-to-date and that you have arranged all necessary paperwork, including visas for the country you will be visiting.
+Again, travel agents will know which countries require visas and other paperwork before entry.
 Leave yourself plenty of time before the holiday to sort out these vital pieces of admin.

 3. Vaccinations